-The Trading Standards Institute (TSI) has published a new code of practice for the use of sky lanterns, following concerns over the risk they pose to the environment and Britain’s wildlife.
+A new code of practise for the use of sky lanterns has been published, following concerns over the risk they pose to the environment and Britain's wildlife.

 The new code, created after meetings between industry members and DEFRA, aims to provide guidance for manufacturers and users of paper lanterns, which have become increasingly popular in the UK as a way to celebrate special occasions.